 Essington, the FCS leader in passing efficiency, missed the game because of a right thigh contusion.
 His backup, Lyle Negron, a junior who attempted only five passes in the regular season, made his first career start.

-Negron was only 3-of-6 against Villanova because the game plan relied on Maysonet and Coker, who combined for 54 carries to allow the Seawolves to dominate the game clock, 39:32 to 20:28.
+Negron was only 3-of-6 against Villanova as the game plan relied on Maysonet and Coker, who combined for 54 carries to allow the Seawolves to dominate the game clock.

 Maysonet scored on two runs in the second quarter - from 1 and 14 yards out - to provide a 14-0 halftime lead.
 His first score capped a 21-play, 98-yard drive that started in the first quarter and lasted 12 minutes, 43 seconds.

 Wesley Skiffington kicked 37- and 29-yard field goals in the second half and Stony Brook took a 20-3 lead.

 Redshirt freshman quarterback John Robertson scored Villanova's only touchdown, a 21-yard run with 6:57 left.
 He finished with 90 yards on 13 carries, and was 14-of-30 for 121 yards and two interceptions.

 The Wildcats, who earned the automatic playoff bid from CAA Football, saw their season end with an 8-4 record.
 They won six more games than a year ago, when they finished 2-9.

 Wagner 31, Colgate 20